enso-nft/contract/readme.md

 **Disclaimer:**
 Note that some of the features are very powerful in what they grant to the contract owner.
-Notably, the ability to change the metadata has proven to be a big risk factor in other projects and their community members.
+Notably, the ability to change the metadata has proven to be a big risk factor in other projects and to their community members.
 The use of each and every functionality must be openly communicated. <br>

 For example, the metadata can be changed, but one should only do so before any minting is made